mrricardocarvalho/my-cv/src/blog/posts/bc-al-advanced-integrations.en.md

     end;
 }

-As discussed in our post on [---INTERNAL_LINK_TO_EVENTS_POST---](#), using a **queuing mechanism** is often the best pattern here.
+As discussed in our post on [Events and Subscribers](/my-cv/blog/bc-events-subscribers), using a **queuing mechanism** is often the best pattern here.
 The event or trigger queues the request, and a separate process (like a Job Queue) attempts the external call, handling retries and logging failures without impacting the user or the original transaction.

 ## Managing Large Data Payloads